ITR Filing Deadline Missed?

 If acquired by the previous owner on or after 1 April 2001 The actual purchase cost

-If you are planning to sell your gold and need assistance managing your taxes, don’t wait till deadline, make this year your golden financial year with our Tax Advisory Service.
+If you are planning to sell your gold and need assistance managing your taxes, don’t wait till the deadline, make this year your golden financial year with our Tax Advisory Service.
 Talk to our tax experts today!

-How to save tax on LTCG arising on sale of gold?
+How to Save Tax on LTCG Arising on Sale of Gold?

 The Act provides the above LTCG tax exemption to individuals and Hindu Undivided Family (HUF) under section 54F if the entire sale proceeds are invested in acquiring residential house property.
 To avail of the exemption, the house property must be purchased either one year before or two years after the date of sale of gold, and in case of construction, it must be completed by three years from the date of sale of gold.